Germany and France lead EU budget concerns

 "It poses an unprecedented risk to farms' viability by seriously impacting farmers' incomes, for whom direct aid is an essential safety net.
 France cannot accept any decline in direct income for farmers," the minister added.

-The EU's Irish commissioner, Phil Hogan, said on Wednesday that EU farm aid would remain generous.

-"The UK farmers will look at this very jealously and see what they're missing post-2020," he said.

-But Irish farmers' groups indicated the kind of pressure that the Irish government is likely to come under to make sure that its agricultural sector does not lose out in the coming years.
+Irish farmers' groups also indicated the kind of pressure that the Irish government is likely to come under to make sure that its agricultural sector does not lose out in the coming years.

 "Farmers have had their direct payments eroded by inflation.
 At the very least, farmers need a CAP [Common Agriculture Policy] increase in line with inflation," Irish Farmers' Association (IFA) president Joe Healy said.